 Data science has been called the sexiest job of the 21st century, but the reality of life as a data scientist is a bit more mundane than that suggests.
-While a data scientist does spend time tinkering with cool machine learning algorithms, they typically spend a lot more time cleaning and preparing data.
+While data scientists spend time tinkering with cool machine-learning algorithms, they typically spend a lot more time cleaning and preparing data.

-Day to day, a lot of your time will be spent writing code to do things like acquire and format your data and to handle missing values and other inconsistencies within it.
-You'll also spend a fair amount of time doing things like writing reports and (often) trying to convince other members of your team to act based on the patterns you've found in the data.
+Daily, much of your time will be spent writing code to acquire and format your data and handling missing values and other inconsistencies.
+You'll also spend a fair amount of time writing reports and (often) trying to convince other team members to act based on the patterns you've found in the data.

-Being a data scientist pays well, of course, and so do other jobs in the data science field like data analyst and data engineer.
-But it's worth spending some time experimenting with simple data analysis in a free tool like Google spreadsheets, or taking a free Python course, to be sure you actually enjoy working with data.
+Being a data scientist pays well, of course, and so do other jobs in the data science field, like data analyst and data engineer.
+But it's worth spending some time experimenting with simple data analysis in a free tool like Google Sheets, or taking a free Python course, to be sure you enjoy working with data.

 What do you need to learn?

-1. The fundamentals of a programming language (either Python or R).
-This includes both the "base" language and popular packages/libraries for data work.
-For example, if you choose Python, you'd need to be familiar with the basics of Python and with how to use Pandas, the most popular Python library for working with data.
-If you're just looking to add some data skills to your resume, just learning this will enable you to do some very cool things with data.
+This includes the "base" language and popular packages/libraries for data work.
+For example, if you choose Python, you'd need to be familiar with Pandas, the most popular Python library for working with data.
+If you're just looking to add some data skills to your resume, just learning this will enable you to do some cool things with data.

-3. Statistics.
-If you don't have a math background, you'll also need to brush up on your probability and statistics knowledge to ensure that your analyses are statistically valid.
+If you don't have a math background, you'll also need to brush up on your knowledge in probability and statistics to ensure that your analyses are statistically valid.

-5. Domain knowledge.
-Working in data science means answering business questions, and to do that effectively, you have to understand the business.
-You may already have this knowledge, and it can sometimes be developed on-the-job, but if you know you want to work in a particular industry, learning about the common problems in that industry and how data science can be effectively applied to resolve them is key.
+Working in data science means answering business questions; to do that effectively, you must understand the business.
+You may already have this knowledge, which can sometimes be developed on the job, but if you want to work in a particular industry, learning about common problems and how data science can be effectively applied to resolve them is key.

 Learn data science the right way

 Now that you know what you need to learn, the next step is to start learning it!
-There are a variety of ways to do that, ranging from a university degree (time-consuming and very expensive) to bootcamps (quick but expensive) to self-paced online learning.
-Within the online realm, there are traditional lecture-based options like Coursera and interactive learning platforms like Dataquest that teach coding by having you actually write code.
+There are various ways to do that, ranging from a university degree (time-consuming and costly) to boot camps (quick but expensive) to self-paced online learning.
+Within the online realm, traditional lecture-based options like Coursera and interactive learning platforms like Dataquest teach coding by having you actually write code.

 There's no single "right" option for everyone, and most data scientists have learned (and continue to learn) from a variety of different resources.
-What's best for you will depend on personal factors like your budget, how much free time you have, and how you prefer to learn.
+What's best for you depends on personal factors like your budget, your free time, and how you prefer to learn.

 That said, there are a few key factors to keep in mind that can help make your learning more efficient:

 When it comes to learning by watching versus learning by doing, the science has been settled for decades.
-This meta-study of over 200 different studies of STEM learning, for example, found that STEM students who learned passively were 1.5x as likely to fail.
+For example, this meta-study of over 200 different studies of STEM education found that STEM students who learned passively were 1.5x as likely to fail.

 That means that however you choose to learn data science, it's critically important to regularly apply what you've learned by actually doing data science.
-Some platforms will take care of this for you by asking you to write code in your browser, but if you're taking a video-based course (for example) it's important to remember to open up your IDE or notebook software of choice and write real code to practice what you've learned after each lesson.
+Some platforms will take care of this by asking you to write code in your browser.
+Still, if you're taking a video-based course (for example), it's important to remember to open up your IDE or notebook software and write real code to practice what you've learned after each lesson.

 This is important because "boring" stuff like data cleaning is the foundation upon which all of the "sexier" data science work rests.
 Even a well-coded machine learning model will perform poorly (or not at all) if it's fed dirty, poor-quality data.

-This is something to keep an eye out for on whatever learning platform you choose as well.
-Some bootcamps and other programs focus a lot on machine learning because that’s what attracts students, but fail to effectively cover less exciting but still totally necessary skills like SQL.
+This is something to keep an eye out for on whatever learning platform you choose.
+Some boot camps and other programs focus a lot on machine learning because that attracts students, but fail to effectively cover less exciting but still necessary skills like SQL.

 How to get a job in data

 When you've acquired the skills you need, it's time to start applying for jobs!
-This process varies a lot based on your country of residence, the types of jobs you're interested in, and your own personal background.
+This process varies greatly based on your country of residence, the types of jobs you're interested in, and your background.
 But again, there are a few important principles that will help ensure you're successful in your job hunt:

 The reality of any job search is that employers aren't going to pay you to do something you've never done before.
-And without prior working experience in data science, there’s really only one way for a new data scientist to prove their skills: a project portfolio.
+And without prior working experience in data science, a project portfolio is only one way for new data scientists to prove their skills.

-At a bare minimum, this means an active-looking Github with data science projects that employers can look at.
+At a bare minimum, this means an active-looking GitHub with data science projects that employers can look at.
 The more relevant these projects are to the jobs you're applying for, the more convincing they're likely to be.
-So if you're looking for a data job in marketing, you'll definitely need at least a couple of projects that use marketing data or that address common data questions in marketing.
+So if you're looking for a data job in marketing, you'll definitely need at least a few projects that use marketing data or addresses common problems in the field of marketing.

-Applying to jobs can often feel like a numbers game, but generally, you'll get better results if you focus on the jobs that look like the best fit for your skills and put more time into those key applications.
-At a minimum, this means that your resume should be arranged with that specific job in mind — highlight the skills they want to see first and foremost, and showcase projects that are relevant to their industry.
+Applying for a job can often feel like a numbers game, but you'll generally get better results if you focus on the jobs that look the best fit for your skills and put more time into those key applications.
+At a minimum, this means that your resume should be arranged with that specific job in mind --- highlight the skills they want to see first and foremost and showcase projects relevant to their industry.

-And of course, while applying and making connections online can be great, there's really no substitute for putting your face in front of people who might be interested in hiring you.
-Attending conferences, talks, and meetups, can pay dividends, although it's often a long-term investment.
+And, of course, while applying and making connections online can be great, there's no substitute for putting your face in front of people who might be interested in hiring you.
+Attending conferences, talks, and meetups can pay dividends, although it's often a long-term investment.

 Becoming a data scientist isn't easy, but it's also not as challenging as it's sometimes made out to be, particularly if you take the right approach.
-Hopefully, this big-picture guide has given you an idea of how to get started on your path towards becoming a data scientist or simply adding some data skills to your skill set.
+Hopefully, this big-picture guide has given you an idea of how to start your path toward becoming a data scientist or simply adding some data skills to your skill set.